 I remember setting up a Christmas savings account at the banks where I worked over the years.
 The payroll staff set up an automatic payment from my paycheck to go into that account.
 Here again, I tried to set up a budget and then stuck to it.
 By November I was ready to purchase the gifts I felt our family needed.

 Cut Your Christmas Gift List

-Now, this gets a little touchy here, some people cannot stop or give up the gift giving.
-You know what I’m talking about, everyone gives to every aunt, uncle, sister, brother, cousin, grandma and grandpa, friends, etc. Here’s the deal, someone has to step up to the plate and say, “I can’t afford to do this anymore” when they ask about drawing names for Christmas gifts this year.
+Now, this gets a little touchy.
+Some people can’t stop the urge to shop or give up gift-giving.
+You know what I’m talking about, some people feel the need to give to every aunt, uncle, sister, brother, cousin, grandma and grandpa, friends, etc. Here’s the deal, someone has to step up to the plate and say, “I can’t afford to do this anymore” when the family asks about drawing names for Christmas gifts this year.

-I wrote a similar article last year, and several readers voiced their feelings they could no longer afford to keep giving the gifts and didn’t know how to stop it.
+I wrote a similar article last year, and several readers voiced their feelings that they could no longer afford to keep giving extended family gifts and didn’t know how to stop it.

 Christmas Need or Wants

 I hope you think twice this year before you buy any gifts, is it a want or a need?
 Am I the only one that thinks kids have way too much stuff?

 Christmas Letters or Love Notes